 How many specialists do you need?– How many specialists you will need depends on the individual and what form you have because some people struggle more than others.
 If you have a milder form of Spina Bifida you may not struggle as much and not need as many doctors whereas someone with severe types may need a specialist for pretty much every part of their body.
 I need quite a few specialists such as a neurologist, neurosurgeon, orthopedist, urologist, and also an orthotist to have braces made since I can’t walk and my feet don’t stay in the corrected position so my braces help keep me stablized.When I was a child I visited my specialists yearly but as I have gotten older things have stabilized and now I only need to go as needed like a regular person.
 Some people with Spina Bifida have more problems so they do have to visit their specialist regularly or it is required to go at least once a year but I have been fortunate and do need to get regular tests done but don’t need to have regular doctor’s visits.

 Latex is a common allergic reaction amongst people with Spina Bifida– Never give someone with Spina Bifida anything with latex because about seventy- five percent of people with Spina Bifida will have a allergic reaction at some point in their life.
-I personally have never had this reaction but I do avoid it like the plague and everytime I go to the doctor even if it’s one I have gone to one-hundred times I always remind of this because sometimes they forget and it can be quite serious .
+I personally have never had this reaction but I do avoid it like the plague and everytime I go to the doctor even if it’s one I have gone to one-hundred times I always remind of this because sometimes they forget and it can be quite serious if they forget.
 Experts believe this is because a lot people with Spina Bifida have had to undergo may surgeries where they would be exposed to latex.
 This reaction may not be as common in people who have milder forms of Spina Bifida but for those who have more severe types we need to stay away from it and take extra precautions.